jslegers/jquery-bootstrap/README.md

 ##Development

-You can't to support this project?
+You wan't to support this project?
 You can!
 Fork it and you can become a part of it NOW!

 ##Author